ramongsilva/Information-extraction-from-pubmed-abstracts-sentences-about-polyphenols-anticancer-activity/README.md

 </ul>

 <h2>Result of AR task</h2>
-<p>Bellow is presented a table with the results of the Association Recognition task, separated for category, rules and sentence type (PC, PG, and P).</p>
+<p>Below is presented a table with the results of the Association Recognition task, separated for category, rules and sentence type (PC, PG, and P).</p>
 <h3>Table with the total of the recognized sentences associations for the different sentence type</h3>
 <img src="images/Table-with-association-recognition-result.jpg">